babeloff/boot-antlr4/README.md

 This approach is an alternative to other development environments which use an interpreter.
-The iterpreter has some limitations as currently written.
+The interpreter has some limitations as currently written.
-In particular as the lexer makes use of constructs which are not compatable with a combined grammar.
+In particular as the lexer makes use of constructs which are not compatible with a combined grammar.